radek00/dockerbackup/README.md

 Usage: dockerbackup [OPTIONS] --destination <dest_path>

 Options:
-  -d, --destination <dest_path>        Accepts multiple local or remote ssh destination paths.
-Destination paths must be separated by ^ and in the following format: [/backup or user@host:/backup, windows].
+  -d, --destination <dest_path>        Backup destination path.
+This argument can be used multiple times and each path must be in the following format: [/backup or user@host:/backup, windows].
 Target os must be specified with ssh paths.
       --volumes <volume_path>          Path to docker volumes directory [default: /var/lib/docker/volumes] -e, --exclude <excluded_volumes>...
 Volumes to exclude from the backup -g, --gotify <gotify_url>            Gotify server url for notifications